adrianton3/adrianton3.github.io/src/hmm/hmm.md

 Turns out some of the robot's sensors get back online.
 The sensors are not very accurate - they approximate the distance to the nearest obstacle in the 4 cardinal directions (north, west, south and east).
-All the information the sensors are giving away each time unit is 4 integral numbers.
+All the information the sensors are giving away each time-unit is 4 integral numbers.
 We know that the sensors' error margin is of 2 units.
 Sensor errors are uniformly distributed between 0 and 2.

 Since we know the map and the obstacles on it we can figure out all locations that match the sensor readings.